Ruperra Castle: Morgan ownership

 As Courtenay also succeeded to his uncle's estates in 1913, taking up residence at Tredegar House, his son, Evan Morgan (later the second Viscount Tredegar), became a potential occupier of the property.
 A poet and noted eccentric with links to Aldous Huxley, Lord Alfred Douglas, Augustus John, Nancy Cunard and H. G. Wells, Evan preferred his London home, leaving Ruperra to deteriorate.
 Having grown up at Ruperra, Evan Morgan allegedly refused to sell it to William Randolph Hearst, whose lover, the actress Marion Davies, wanted a home in South Wales.

 By 1935, the Morgan fortune was in decline.
 Despite having invested heavily in the property, the Morgan seat and main home remained Tredegar House, with Ruperra used as a weekend hunting lodge.
 The entire 3000 acre estate was put up for sale, with the contents either moved to Tredegar House or sold in a three-day auction.
 Unstaffed and effectively abandoned, at the start of World War II, like many other large estate houses, it was taken over by the British Army, under whose control in 1941 it was destroyed by another fire.
 Post-war, it was left to deteriorate.
-In 1956, John Morgan, 6th Baron Tredegar, sold the Castle along with its surrounding agricultural land to Eagle Star Insurance Company for around £800,000 (accounting for inflation) during his liquidation of the Morgan estates.
+In 1956, John Morgan, the sixth and final Baron Tredegar, sold the Castle along with its surrounding agricultural land to Eagle Star Insurance Company for around £800,000 (accounting for inflation) during his liquidation of the Morgan estates.